ngworker/ngworker/packages/spectacular-docs/docs/feature-testing/index.md

 guard and route resolver added to the crisis detail route in the highlighted lines.
 These are going to be activated as part of our test cases.

-## Integration testing an Angular feature with the Angular testbed
+## Setting up an Angular feature integration test with the Angular testbed

-Let's first explore how we can perform a multi-step feature test using the Angular testbed.
+Let's first explore how we can set up a feature test by using the Angular testbed.

 ### Declaring a test root component